LeeBinder/Asus-Vivobook-S510UA-Hackintosh/README.md

 # Asus VivoBook S15 S510UA/ F510UA series

-**This build enables you to run macOS on your VivoBook as long as it matches below System specifications as close as possible - verified with macOS Mojave 10.14.6 - Big Sur 11.2.2**
+**This build enables you to run macOS on your VivoBook as long as it matches below System specifications as close as possible - verified with macOS Mojave 10.14.6 - Big Sur 11.2.3**

 ![Alt text](https://ivanov-audio.com/wp-content/uploads/2014/01/Hackintosh-Featured-Image.png)

 # Details

     Version:    	11.0.2
-    Date:       	Mar.
+    Repo Date:      Mar.
 14, 2021
+    ReadMe Date: 	Mar.
+19, 2021
     Status: 	Stable
     Support:    	All BIOS (verified 301-310)
     Technology:	OpenCore and Clover with ACPI hotpatch by RehabMan